 - A large percentage of probation officers are very conservative and support prison sentences in most cases.

-In state system most plea agreements will allow for immediate sentencing when the judge feels sufficiently informed to make an immediate sentencing decision.
-In the state system a judge has the discretion to accept the plea and to request a pre-sentence report whenever the judge deems it may be necessary or helpful.
-However, in the federal system a pre-sentence report is always required, thus, sentencing in a federal case is often delayed until the pre-sentence investigation and report is completed by the probation officer.
+In the state penal system, most plea agreements will allow for immediate sentencing when the judge feels sufficiently informed to make an immediate sentencing decision.
+In the state system, a judge has the discretion to accept the plea and to request a pre-sentence report whenever the judge deems it may be necessary or helpful.
+However, in the federal system, a pre-sentence report is always required, thus, sentencing in a federal case is often delayed until the pre-sentence investigation and report are completed by the probation officer.

 In the state system, unless it is known that a pre-sentence report will be advantageous to a client it is best to avoid putting a client in a situation where the pre-sentence report may have a negative bearing on their sentencing.
 Staying ahead of the timeline and knowing in advance exactly how the events will play out, such as knowing if sentencing will be immediate or delayed, and whether there will be a pre-sentence report or not, is the smart move and will always be our objective when representing our clients.
 Our knowledge and experience of the sentencing process often gives our clients additional time to handle their personal affairs properly.

 If Sentencing Mandates Incarceration, Will Jail Be Immediate?